Homeschooling is rewarding in a lot of ways, but the cha-ching of recouping educational expenses during tax season isn’t one of the rewards.

 Carol Topp is a retired homeschool mom and certified public accountant.
 The author of several homeschooling books on money management, Topp blogs about homeschooling and taxes at Homeschool CPA.

-“Your homeschooling expenses are considered personal expenses,” Topp said on episode 11 of her podcast the Dollars and Sense Show.
+“Your homeschooling expenses are considered personal expenses,” Topp said on episode 11 of her Dollars and Sense Show podcast.
 “Kind of like we can’t write off our food and we can’t write off our clothes, we can’t write off what the IRS considers your personal expenses and lower your taxes that way.”

 The situation is a Catch-22 for homeschoolers.
 The federal government won’t reimburse parents for contributing to their children’s education, yet homeschool parents have no choice but to purchase the curriculum, books, microscopes, art supplies, and other equipment their children need.